remarshal-project/remarshal/README.md

 will download Remarshal and run it from a temporary location.
 It will cache the downloaded version for up to 14 days.
-Remarshal will not be automatically updated during this period.
+Remarshal will not be automatically upgraded during this period.

 You can install Remarshal using pip.